syncfusion-content/install-docs/Common/Essential-Studio/Installation/Installation-errors.md

 ### Suggested solution

+**Suggestion 1:** (Install to a different directory - Recommended)

+1. If you do not want to disable controlled folder access, install the demos in a different directory during setup.

-**Suggestion 1:** (Disable controlled folder access)
+**Suggestion 2:** (Disable controlled folder access)

 1. Our demos are installed in the Public Documents folder by default.
 2. You have controlled folder access enabled on your machine, so the demos cannot be installed in the Documents folder.
 If you need to install the demos in the Documents folder, follow the steps in this [link](https://support.microsoft.com/en-us/windows/allow-an-app-to-access-controlled-folders-b5b6627a-b008-2ca2-7931-7e51e912b034) and disable the controlled folder access.
 3. You can re-enable this option after the setup has completed.

-**Suggestion 2:** (Install to a different directory)

-1. If you do not want to disable controlled folder access, install the demos in a different directory during setup.